Philabundance

-Philabundance is a non-profit food bank that serves the Philadelphia and Delaware Valley regions of Pennsylvania, United States.
+Philabundance is a non-profit food bank that serves the Philadelphia metropolitan area region of Pennsylvania, United States.
 It is the largest such organization in the region.
 The organization stated goal is to end hunger in its communities.

 History

 The organization was founded in 1984 by Pam Lawler.
 In 2005, it merged with The Greater Philadelphia Food Bank, and the new entity operates under the name Philabundance.

 Organization

 Philabundance serves 90,000 people each week, 30% of whom are children, 15% of whom are seniors, and others.
 It has programs and a network of 350 agencies.

 Philabundance works with local grocers and farmers for food management; in 2016, it rescued 10 million pounds of food.
 The organization also hosts events alongside the Greater Philadelphia Coalition Against Hunger.

 Philabundance's partner, the Chester County Food Bank, and other Feeding America food banks have partnered with colleges to provide food to schools.